Erl-koenig/http-header-tracker/README.md

 ## Features

 - **Data Collection**: Aggregates header name/value pairs and their frequencies.
+- **Privacy-First**: SOME Sensitive headers (auth tokens, CSRF tokens, session IDs) are automatically anonymized before transmission (no guarantee).
+- **Configurable Endpoint**: Configure the serverendpoint, where the data is sent to.
 - **Web Dashboard**: A simple landing page (`/`) that displays the top 10 most frequent headers.
 - **Data Export**:
   - Download all statistics in CSV format (`/stats/download`).
   - View all statistics as a sorted JSON array (`/stats`).
 - **Persistence**: Statistics are saved to a `stats.json` file on the server to survive restarts.

+## Installation

+## Privacy & Data

+See the [Privacy Policy](plugin/privacy-policy.md) for detailed information about:

+- What data is collected
+- How sensitive data is protected
+- How you can control your data
+- Where data is stored

+## Server Setup

 ## API Endpoints